-East Alloy – Verified Innovation for Generating Meta-analytic Predictive Priors
+East Bayes – Verified Innovation for Generating Meta-analytic Predictive Priors

-Watch this space to learn more about the Bayesian capabilities offered by East Alloy.
+Watch this space to learn more about the Bayesian capabilities offered by East Bayes.

 Pantelis illustrates a framework for incorporation of historical data in terms of informative priors, in an on demand webinar.
 Click the button to watch the webinar and access the presentation.